v8/v8.dev/src/docs/cross-compile-arm.md

 Enable developer mode on your phone or tablet, and turn on USB debugging, via instructions [here](https://developer.android.com/studio/run/device.html).
 Also, get the handy [`adb`](https://developer.android.com/studio/command-line/adb.html) tool on your path.
 It’s in your checkout at `./third_party/android_tools/sdk/platform-tools`.

-## Using gm
+## Using `gm`

-Starting from V8 r56659 you can use `tools/dev/gm.py` script to automatically build V8 tests and run them on the device.
+Use [the `tools/dev/gm.py` script](/docs/build-gn#building-v8-using-gm-%28the-convenience-workflow%29) to automatically build V8 tests and run them on the device.

     ```bash
     alias gm=/path/to/v8/tools/dev/gm.py
     gm android_arm.release.check
     ```

-The script pushes the binaries and tests to the `/data/local/tmp/v8` directory on the device.
+This command pushes the binaries and tests to the `/data/local/tmp/v8` directory on the device.

 ## Manual build